 As a result of these factors, it is, in many cases, not possible to fulfill the requirements to process local payroll in time for day one of a deal.

-An International Professional Employer Organization (PEO) can help streamline the process, as it enables companies to complete the transaction without a TSA.
-This is especially true for sellers with employees in countries that are not at the core of the transaction, or who need a simpler way to transfer low headcount employee populations.
+An employer of record (EoR) can help streamline the process, as it enables companies to complete the transaction without a TSA.
+This is especially true for sellers with employees in countries that are not at the core of the transaction or who need a simpler way to transfer low-headcount employee populations.

-Depending on the specific transaction, local laws, and other factors, Vistra advisors recommend that a buyer use International PEO as a low-risk, preferable alternative to using the seller’s existing payroll through a TSA.
+Depending on the specific transaction, local laws, and other factors, Vistra advisors recommend that a buyer use an EoR as a low-risk, preferable alternative to using the seller's existing payroll through a TSA.

-“The buyer can use International PEO while completing the steps needed to establish and run a payroll under the buyer’s local company name,” Howerton explains.
-“Once the bank account and legal entity are established, and payroll is registered, the company’s transferred employees can move from International PEO to the new payroll system.”
+"The buyer can use [EoR] while completing the steps needed to establish and run a payroll under the buyer's local company name," Howerton explains.
+"Once the bank account and legal entity are established, and payroll is registered, the company's transferred employees can move from [EoR] to the new payroll system."

-Managing employee transfers, payroll, and other essential international mergers and acquisitions considerations is overwhelming for firms of any size—especially when drafting a TSA.
+Managing employee transfers, payroll, and other essential global M&A considerations is overwhelming for firms of any size—especially when drafting a TSA.
 Companies can bypass TSA complexities by partnering with an organization that offers proven alternatives, such as a global employer of record (EoR).

-Velocity Global and Vistra have helped hundreds of companies navigate mergers or acquisitions, and can support your firm in successfully completing your transaction—without a TSA.
-If you would like to learn how Velocity Global and Vistra’s joint solution can help you navigate your merger or acquisition, reach out to us today.
+Velocity Global and Vistra have helped hundreds of companies navigate mergers or acquisitions and can support your firm in successfully completing your transaction—without a TSA.